-Those who receive SSI benefits in San Diego may be eligible for an additional payment from the State of California (SSI stands for Supplemental Security Income, as described above).
+Those who receive SSI benefits in San Diego may be able to receive an additional payment from the State of California (SSI stands for Supplemental Security Income, as described above).
 The amount depends on your living arrangements and could be anywhere from $20 per month to more than $1,000.

 Those getting SSI can also get medical assistance through Medi-Cal.
-More information can be obtained online or by calling 1-800-541-5555.
+More information can be found online or by calling 1-800-541-5555.